Ceramic Flooring Styles

 Glazed ceramic tiles are coated with glass-forming minerals and ceramic stains.
 Usually, they come in a matte, semi-gloss or high-gloss finish.
 Glazed tile offers better stain and moisture resistance than unglazed tile.
 Glazed tile can also come in a variety of finishes.
 High gloss finishes can be slippery and scratch easily, while matte or textured finishes help with traction and scratches — and dirt is less visible.

 Porcelain tile is comprised of 50% feldspar and is fired at a much higher temperature than traditional ceramic tile.
-This makes porcelain tile even harder and more dense than other tile products.
+This makes porcelain tile even harder and denser than other tile products.
 Because of its high durability, porcelain is more resistant to scratches and can withstand extreme temperatures.

 Because porcelain is non-porous, it's naturally stain resistant and has low water absorption ratings (less than 0.5%).
 As a result, porcelain tile can be used for both interior and exterior applications, as well as heavy-use and commercial areas.
 And because a porcelain tile's color permeates the entire tile, small scratches or chips are far less noticeable.